-There are many famous photographers who are known for their unique editorial style, such as Annie Leibovitz and Helmut Newton.
+Many famous photographers are known for their unique editorial styles, such as Annie Leibovitz and Helmut Newton.
 The editors of magazines like Vogue and Harper’s Bazaar use this type of photography to highlight the latest fashions for their readers.

 How Do I Shoot Editorial Photography?

-**Editorial photography is the photography that takes place in the magazines and newspapers you read every day.
-It’s photography that has a specific purpose, other than just to show off the product or service.
+Editorial photography is the photography that takes place in the magazines and newspapers you read every day.
+It’s photography with a specific purpose, other than just showing off the product or service.

-There are different types of editorial photography and different ways to shoot it.
-To get started, look at a few magazines from your home or local library – preferably on a topic you know well.
+There are different types of editorial photography and other ways to shoot it.
+Look at a few magazines from your home or local library – preferably on a topic you know well.

 What Is Editorial Fashion Photography?